 Joe was admitted to practice in Vermont in 1975.
 Following his admission to practice, he immediately became a partner in the firm of Bing, Bauer and Cain, which had offices in Burlington and Grand Isle, Vermont.
 In addition to his private practice, from 1977 through 1979, Joe served as Deputy State’s Attorney for Grand Isle County.
 Joe and the Firm moved its Grand Isle County office to North Hero in 1984 and established an additional office in Colchester Village in 1993.
 Joe served as the managing partner of the Firm since its beginning in 1975 through 2015, during which time he oversaw the day to day operation of all three offices as well as attending to his practice.

-Joe’s practice is diverse and varied.
-Generally, he practices all aspects of business law, banking law, land use/zoning, municipal law, real estate, wills and probate and estate/succession planning.
-Business litigation still consumes a substantial amount of Joe’s time.
-Both residential and commercial real estate, as well as land use/zoning are areas where Joe finds his plate full.
-Finally, estate/succession planning and probate are additional areas in which Joe excels.
+Joe’s practice was diverse and varied.
+Generally, he practiced all aspects of business law, banking law, land use/zoning, municipal law, real estate, wills and probate and estate/succession planning.
+He recently retired in September, 2018.

 Joe is a member of the Chittenden and Franklin/Grand Isle Bar Associations, the Vermont Bar Association, the New England Bar Association, and the American Bar Association.
 Since his admission to the Bar, Joe has participated actively in his profession and held the following positions: Chair of the Vermont Young Lawyers Bar Review Course Committee 1975-1979; Member of the Committee for Continuing Legal Education from 1979 to 1996 and chair of that Committee from 1985 to 1996.